thoth-tech/handbook/docs/documentation/writing-style-guide.md

 Here at Thoth Tech, we aim for all our writing to meet these goals:

-**To Empower:** We want our people to have the knowledge to make the most of our products
+- **To Empower:** We want our people to have the knowledge to make the most of our products.

-**To Respect:** We want our people to feel included and accepted for who they are
+- **To Respect:** We want our people to feel included and accepted for who they are.

-**To Educate:** We want to assist our people in their learning and provide them with the information they need
+- **To Educate:** We want to assist our people in their learning and provide them with the information they need.

-**To Guide:** We want to lead our people in a thoughtful manner towards their goals
+- **To Guide:** We want to lead our people in a thoughtful manner towards their goals.

-**To be Honest:** We want to be truthful to our people and focus on our real strengths
+- **To be Honest:** We want to be truthful to our people and focus on our real strengths.

 While writing, it is important to: